Ben Sollee: Half-Made Man and other activities, 2012–2013

 On May 7, in one of his many collaborations, Sollee performed as a guest of the Portland Cello Project in a show at Centre College in Danville, Kentucky.
 In June he served on the faculty at the 2012 Mark O'Connor Summer String Program in Boston.
 On July 15 Sollee played a set in the Forecastle Festival in Louisville.
-Later in July he performed in the Newport Folk Festival, at which Paste Magazine ranked Sollee among its ten "great non-headling acts" to see.
+Later in July he performed in the Newport Folk Festival, at which Paste Magazine ranked Sollee among its ten "great non-headlining acts" to see.
 Sollee toured during much of the fall.
 In early December he made a presentation on touring by bicycle at the 2012 TEDx Conference in San Diego.

-British artist Joe Simpson named his exhibition "Everything Is Electrified" after Sollee's song.
-The show was exhibited in London in 2012.

 Sollee was the subject of a 23-minute documentary film entitled Wooden Box produced by California filmmaker Kyia Clayton that was introduced at the Macon Film Festival in Georgia, February 14–17, 2013.
 The film's title was based on Sollee's frequent reference to his cello as just "a wooden box with strings" and focussed on his attempts to inspire young people's interest in music through his workshops in both public and private schools.
 On March 26, Sollee was again the featured guest on NPR's World Cafe, and in April he toured with Over the Rhine.
 During the spring of 2013, he conducted workshops in schools around the Midwest.
 Sollee was the featured performer in the finale of the Lincoln Center's American Songbook series at the Stanley H. Kaplan Penthouse on April 20, 2013.
 The New York Times' review by Stephen Holden praised Sollee's work, summing up that, "Joy peeked through the music like rays of sunshine in the Kentucky woods."